Margaret Pomeroy

 Margaret Pomeroy is a Welsh former international lawn and indoor bowls competitor.

-Bowls career

-World Championships
+Biography

 In 1977 she won the gold medal in the triples with Enid Morgan and Joan Osborne, bronze medal in the fours with Morgan, Osborne and Janet Ackland and a silver medal in the team event (Taylor Trophy), at the 1977 World Outdoor Bowls Championship in Worthing.
 In 1980, she took part in the world championship qualifier at the Whitnash Bowls Club for the 1981 World Outdoor Bowls Championship in Canada.

+Pomeroy represented the Welsh team at the 1982 Commonwealth Games in Brisbane, Australia, where she competed in the triples event, with Janet Ackland and Gill Miles.

-Eleven years later she won a bronze medal at the 1988 World Outdoor Bowls Championship in Auckland.
+Pomeroy won a bronze medal at the 1988 World Outdoor Bowls Championship in Auckland.

-National

 Pomeroy has won 12 titles at the Welsh National Bowls Championships (1965, 1969, 1973, 1976, 1981 singles; 1969, 1975, 1982, 1985, 1988 pairs; 1979, 1985 triples) when bowling for the Howard Gardens and Sophia Gardens Bowls Clubs respectively. and seven indoor National titles, three in the pairs, three in the triples and one in the fours.